creatvie-introvert/wordweaver/README.md

     - More breathing room between logo and icons.
     - Maintains touch-friendly sizing while improving clarity.
   - **Desktop:**
-    - Full-width layout with clear visual speration between logo and action icons.
+    - Full-width layout with clear visual separation between logo and action icons.
     - Ample spacing enhances readability and accessibility.

 > **See also:** [Modals & Focus Management](#modals--focus-management) for accessibility behaviour when opening Help and Info Modals.